koyuch/cv/README.md

    - `CV_EMAIL`: Your email address
    - `CV_PHONE`: Your phone number

+**Note**: The build script will use GitHub secrets (environment variables) if available, otherwise it falls back to local config files.

 ### Workflow Features

 - Builds PDF on every push to main/master